This article contains affiliate links.

 BCM Lightweight 16″

 The BCM Lightweight Standard 16″ is a great starter upper.
 It is what I used for my second project, and the base inspiration for the minimum capable carbine.
+It’s a no-frills basic upper receiver that does everything you need, nothing you don’t, and provides an outstanding base to grow from.

 Guiding Principles for Your First AR-15